UTCSheffield/UTC-Gym-Project-server/README.md

 **Note**: Pipenv seems to have been becoming unmaintained or unsupported, so `virtualenv` is recommended to manage your packages and Python environment, hence why `requirements.txt` has been generated.

 # Install on Windows
-Clone this repo with GitHub Desktop
+Clone this repo with GitHub Desktopadmin/sessionexercise/

 ```powershell
 py -m pip install -r .\requirements.txt